B2000++ Applications

 -l "<LEVEL> [of <NAME> [in <DESTINATIONS>]]"

-The quote characters can be omitted if only <LEVEL>
+The quote characters can be omitted if only <LEVEL> is specified.

 A level of importance is associated to each log message: